emitrohin/rooxtask/README.md

 In memory database is initialized each time you run it Unauthorized access is prohibited

+If you need jar then run

+    $ mvn package

 ## Token

 This application is based on custom token authorization.
 Header and token format is "Authorization: Bearer <id of customer>".
 For example, "Authorization: Bearer 100001"